svanderburg/php-sbgallery/README.md

 In the above checker, you must implement your own password policy, such as integrating with a database or external authentication system.

-Then we must construct our sub class from `GalleryPage` that provides a Gallery object and permission checker:
+Then we must construct a `GalleryPage` instance that we can add to an application's page structure.
+A `GalleryPage` accepts many kinds of configuration parameters including a permission checker.

+A convenient way to compose an instance and keep the code clean, is to create a sub class from `GalleryPage`:

 ```php
 use PDO;